01 of 06

 After the fish has steeped in the hot oil, use a slotted spoon to remove it to a clean plastic or glass container.

-Let the oil cool to room temperature, then strain it through a piece of cheesecloth and use it to cover the fish.
-Make sure you do not include any liquid that the fish gave off during cooking.
-You want only the oil covering the fish (use more clean oil if there is not enough).
+Let the oil cool to room temperature, then strain it through a piece of cheesecloth and pour it over the fish.
+Make sure you do not include any liquid that the fish gave off during cooking; you want only the oil to cover the fish (use more clean oil if there is not enough).

 Covered this way, the fish will last in the refrigerator for 2 weeks.
-If you want it to last longer, you must... pressure-can it in a steam canner.
-Follow your canner's instructions.Continue to 5 of 5 below.
+If you want it to last longer, you must pressure-can it in a steam canner.
+Follow your canner's instructions.Continue to 6 of 6 below.

 You can now use your homemade "canned" tuna the way you would if you bought it at the supermarket (but your recipes will taste so much better!).
 Keep it au naturel and make a salad Nicoise, complete with potatoes, green beans, anchovies, olives, and your favorite vinaigrette.
 Or see how much more flavorful your tuna salad will be.
 This is also the perfect time to try a pasta dish with tuna fish.